Spine with pelvis - detachable for demonstration

 The human spine consists of different vertebrae, which are grouped into the following sections:

 - Sacrum and coccyx

 The didactic vertebral column illustrates these divisions and clearly shows them by using a different colour for each section.

-The cervical vertebrae (C1-C7) are shown in light green, the thoracic vertebrae (T1-T12) in dark green, the lumbar vertebrae (L1-L5) in light blue, and the sacrum and coccyx are coloured dark blue.
+The cervical vertebrae C1-C7 are depicted in terracotta, the thoracic vertebrae Th1-Th12 in light blue, the lumbar vertebrae L1-5 in pink, the sacrum and coccyx are coloured yellow.

 - Squama occipitalis

 - Individual vertebrae

 - Paired arteria vertebralis

 - Intervertebral discs